UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 #> SUB137224  0.0626          0.1663            0.0136       0.3320
 ```

-And we can confront the aboundance scores.
+And we can confront the abundance scores.

 ```r